 Now that you understand the basics of how a coaxial cable works, it’s time to break down the elements that make up a coaxial cable that is best for digital television.

-Following the notion that more shielding is equal to better TV signal quality, it is logical to prioritise shielding in the list of things you should consider in determining the best coaxial cable for digital TV.
+Following the notion that more shielding is equal to better TV signal quality, it is logical to prioritize shielding in the list of things you should consider in determining the best coaxial cable for digital TV.

 The shielding resists all kinds of external interference.
 Such external interference, or “noise,” in turn, creates poor TV signal quality.